Hatchet Go V1 Migration Guide

 Declaring Tasks and Workflows

-In the new SDKs, tasks and workflows use Go generics to make typing easier.
+In the new SDKs, tasks use Go generics to make typing easier.
 As a result, there are a number of improvements made to the context methods and the way tasks are defined.

-Single tasks are much easier to define than before using the factory
+Single function tasks are much easier to define than before using the factory

 package in the V1 SDK.
-Here’s an example of how to define a simple workflow with the V1 SDK:
+Here’s an example of how to define a simple task with the V1 SDK:

 import "github.com/hatchet-dev/hatchet/pkg/v1/factory"